dxcai01/warp_basics/README.md

 Now just allocated 1 GPU, 10 CPU, and 12g MEM, activate your environment, and open the notebook with either vscode or jupyterlab.

-You should now be ready to go.
+You should now be ready to go

-Daniel Cai 2025